Exlint/cli/README.md

 ```

 After running the `use` command, you can run your group over your code to get CLI results.
-Exlint will run your configured libraries against your code and report upon success or failure run.
+Exlint will run your configured libraries against your code and report upon success or failure runs.
-If your code fails to match the configured code standard, Exlint will report the issues in the CLI.
+If your code fails to match the configured code standards, Exlint will report the issues in the CLI.

 #### Options

 You can also run the command with `--fix` or `-f` option.
-Providinig this option will make Exlint to try automatically fix your code issues.
+Providinig this option will make Exlint try to automatically fix your code issues.

 ## CI Workflows

-You can run Exlint also in CI.
+You can run your centralized Exlint group also in CI.
 If you want to integrate an Exlint step in your workflow, you can use the [GitHub Action](https://github.com/Exlint/github-action)

+## Privacy
+**Exlint does not and will not, in any way, view / copy / obtain access or intrude user code.** Our CLI is 100% open source and will stay this way.
+Open source libraries should stay open source, and not used as a means to an end of obscuring privacy.

 ## Support